-Learn more about Hidden Insights® through one of our events, which we usually run in partnership with other organisations.
+Learn more about Hidden Insights® through one of our events.
+These are usually run in partnership with other organisations.
 These are publicised here and through our newsletter, so sign up to our “news in your in-box”.

-Our workshops are interactive and engaging, with “real world” examples and plenty of takeaways in the form of examples, good questions to ask and practical facilitation tips.
+Our workshops are interactive and engaging.
+They offer “real world” examples and plenty of takeaways in the form of case studies, good questions to ask and practical facilitation tips.
 Scroll down for examples of recent workshops.

 We have run workshops for the Department of Health board, the Home Office, the National College of School Leadership/Virtual Staff College, Saïd Business School, University of Oxford, Oxford Brookes University, Cambridgeshire County Council, NHS Institute and the European Organisational Design Forum among others.

 Bookmark this page to keep an eye on what’s happening in the future.

 See below for some examples of past events, and supporting resources.